Find out more about cookies

 Solar panels which don’t disrupt the aesthetic of your home – having panels on your roof hasn't always been pretty, but with our all-black and low profile panels we’re bucking the trend for our members and providing solar panels you can be proud to have on your roof

 After that, it’s plain-sailing!
-Our expert installation partner, The Phoenix Works, will be in touch to arrange appointment dates for your installation and will be able to answer any questions you have along the way.
+Our expert installation partner, The Phoenix Works, will be in touch to arrange an appointment date.
+During your Home Survey, a solar expert will take measurements, assess your home's structural suitability for solar, discuss the design of your solar systems, and be able to answer any other questions you may have.
+You'll also receive an updated Energy Performance Certificate (EPC) for free.

 Solar panels are generally suitable for most homes and do not require planning permission.
 To check solar is right for your roof, we'll ask you some quick questions.
 The following are the most common reasons a roof would not be suitable for solar panels: